tejlibre/ActionFPS-Book/glossary.md

 The fundamental unit of play in ActionFPS.
 Typically lasts 15 minutes.

+Also refers to the Desktop Game Client that is an application that the player uses to play the Game.

 ## Game mode

 A set of rules for a specific Game.